oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 ${"##"} <a name="smp">Power</a>
 The PSU (Power Supply Unit) provides power to a device.
 The amount of power drawn by a device is a function of the voltage and frequency, both of which are controlled by the Punit, a micro-controller on the device.
-If the voltage and frequency are two high, two conditions can occur:
+If the voltage and frequency are too high, two conditions can occur:

 1. Over-current - This is where the current drawn by the device exceeds the maximum current that the PSU can supply.
 The PSU asserts a signal when this occurs, and it is processed by the Punit.